Russian research vessel Yantar: Almaz

-A sister Project 22010-class ship Almaz is also under construction.
+A Project 22010-class sister ship Almaz (01604) was laid down at the Yantar Shipyard in Kaliningrad on 9 June 2016.
+The Russian state news agency TASS reported that after a technical launch in early October 2019, the vessel was intended to monitor rocket launches of the Vostochny Cosmodrome from the Pacific Ocean.

 Burilichev

-On 5 February 2021, the third ship of the series was reportedly laid down in the Vyborg Shipyard under the name Vice-admiral Burilichev, to honor a former head of the GUGI, Alexey Vitalyevich Burilichev, who died in November 2020 due to coronavirus.
+On 5 February 2021, the third ship of the series was reportedly laid down in the Vyborg Shipyard under the name Vice-Admiral Burilichev, to honor Alexey Vitalyevich Burilichev, who headed GUGI for fifteen years and died in November 2020 due to coronavirus.